juniordiscart/local-wordpress-docker-https/README.md

 1. In your terminal, enter: `sudo nano /etc/hosts`.
 2. Enter your password.
-2. At the end of the file, add: `127.0.0.1 mywebsite.dev`.
+3. At the end of the file, add: `127.0.0.1 mywebsite.dev`.
-3. Press `Ctrl + O` to save.
+4. Press `Ctrl + O` to save.
-4. Press `Ctrl + X` to exit.
+5. Press `Ctrl + X` to exit.

-Finally, open the `default-ssl.conf` file in your project's root directory, and set its contents to the following, and edit it to match your chosen local site address:
+Finally, open the `default-ssl.conf` file in your project's root directory, set its contents to the following, and edit it to match your local site address:

 ```
 <VirtualHost *:443>